 Almost half (48%) of all individuals sentenced to life and de facto in Illinois entered custody before the age of 26.

-Roughly half (48%) of the individuals currently serving received their sentences before 2004.
+Roughly half (49%) of the individuals currently serving youth life or de facto life received their sentences before 2004.

 Figure 2 shows the distribution of ages when individuals were taken into custody.